 We are very grateful to the Ontario Bar Association (OBA) and Ontario Justice Education Network (OJEN) for the use of their case materials, and are glad to spread the spirit and goals of mock trial and Law Day to BC.
 We are thankful for the support that the OBA and OJEN received from members of the Canadian legal community in compiling the case for this competition.
-We are also grateful to all of the partners who made this competition possible, the Victoria Bar Association and the British Columbia Crown Counsel Association who have come together to make this competition possible, as well as the assistance of the Debate and Speech Association of BC (DSABC).
+We are also grateful to all of the partners who made this competition possible, the Native Courtworker and Counselling Association of BC, the Victoria Bar Association, and the Canadian Bar Association who have come together to make this competition possible, as well as the assistance of the Debate and Speech Association of BC (DSABC).

 We are also grateful to all of the legal professionals, teachers, parents and members of the community who have volunteered their time to make this tournament possible.
-Finally we are grateful to the participants.
+Finally we are grateful to the competitors.
 You have decided to participate in an event that is both highly educational as well as fun.